innovative, world class keeper

 That means technique, control and distribution are all key elements for any top goalkeeper - though outstanding reflexes, agility and the ability to command the penalty area remain crucial.

-Ederson won the 2019/20 Golden Glove award for the most Premier League clean sheets and has so far won eight trophies in his first three seasons with City.
+Ederson won the 2019/20 Golden Glove award for the most Premier League clean sheets.